memo33/scalaenum/README.md

 Examples
 --------

-Simple use case analogous to `scala.Enumeration`:
+Simple use case:

-    object Color extends Enum {
+    class Day private extends Day.Val {
-      type Value = Val              // Value is abstract type in Enum val Red, Green, Blue = Value  // Value is method instantiating Val (only if Val =:= Value) }

-Note that `Value` is an abstract type member that needs to be defined in any case.
-However, it is also possible to extend the super class `Val` to add additional functionality:
+      def isWorkingDay: Boolean = this != Day.Saturday && this != Day.Sunday
+    }
     object Day extends Enum {
-      class Value private[Day] extends Val {
-        def isWorkingDay: Boolean = this != Saturday && this != Sunday
-      }
+      type Value = Day
-      val Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday = new Value }
+      val Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday = new Day }

     // usage:
     Day.values filter (_.isWorkingDay) foreach println

+Note that `Value` is an abstract type member that needs to be defined in any case.
-In this case, make sure to declare the constructor of `Value` to be private in order to assert that no instances of Value are constructed elsewhere.
+Also make sure to declare the constructor of `Value` to be private in order to assert that no instances of Value are constructed elsewhere.
 More examples:

     object MathConstants extends Enum {